Free Alabama Rental Lease Agreement Templates (6) | PDF | Word

 Security Deposit Return

-Returning to Tenant: After completion of the lease, the landlord is required to send the deposit to the tenant’s forwarding address within sixty (60) days (§ 35-9A-201(b)).
+Returning to Tenant: Landlords send the deposit to the tenant’s forwarding address within sixty (60) days of lease termination, accordingly (AL Code § 35-9A-201(b)).

 Landlord’s Right to Enter